List Of 20 Work From Home & Online Marketing Scams To Avoid

-What if you are processing something illegal and the customs makes a spot-check just that once when you are involved?
+What if you are processing something illegal and the customs make a spot-check just that once when you are involved?
 Oooops, no good!

 10. Product Assembly

-These scammers are promising people work to assemble products for different companies.
+These scammers are promising people to work assembling products for different companies.

 This is a red flag right away… They often offer these assembly opportunities with the condition to first pay for a list of companies looking for assembly services.